arbyste/jp-mining-note/docs/docs/definitions.md

 In computer science, it is recommended that
 [you should not parse HTML with regex](https://stackoverflow.com/a/1732454), because it is mathematically impossible to fully describe and parse HTML with regex.
-Unfortunately, Yomichan's handlebars does not expose any HTML parser, so we are left with using regex to parse our HTML.
+Unfortunately, Yomitan's handlebars does not expose any HTML parser, so we are left with using regex to parse our HTML.
 Due to this, an unexpected dictionary format may cause the resulting export to be invalid HTML.